- Public Works

-Drainage Issue/Water Standing on Heavenly Drive, Added an Inlet (Completed)
+Drainage Issue/Water Standing on Heavenly Drive - Added an Inlet (Complete)

-Brookhollow Dr. Stream Erosion Protection / End of Meadow Creek (Completed)
+Brookhollow Drive Stream Erosion Protection / End of Meadow Creek (Complete)

-Repair Outfall/Channel and Erosion Issue at Behind Buddhism Temple on Ingram Road
+Repair Outfall/Channel and Erosion Issue Behind Buddhism Temple on Ingram Road (Complete)

 What Type of Projects Will be Funded?